keithalewis/math/uf.md

 managers to quickly and easily assess the effects of the assumptions they make.

-Capturing every holding and transaction in a database turns historical reporting into a well understood technology problem.
-When decorated with appropriate dimensions and measures, risk managers can use off-the-shelf tools to create dynamic reports allowing them to summarize data and drill down to individual holdings and transactions to their heart's content.
+Capturing every position and transaction in a database turns historical reporting into a well understood technology problem.
+When decorated with appropriate dimensions and measures, risk managers can use off-the-shelf tools to create dynamic reports allowing them to summarize data and drill down to individual positions and transactions to their heart's content.
 It is no longer necessary to have technologists spend time developing custom reports.

 Models can be used to generate scenarios for future cash flows and prices.
-Trading strategies use these to determine holdings over time.
+Trading strategies use these to determine portfolios over time.
 The same queries designed for historical reporting can be reused to give a probability distribution for any values of interest.